bkirkby/Web_Redux_GuidedProject/README.md

 const mapStateToProps = state => {
   console.log(state);
   return {
-    titleOnProps: state.title
+    titleOnProps: state.title,
+    editingOnProps: state.editing,
   }
 }
 ```

-- Now we have a "titleOnProps" prop in `Title`.
+- Now we have a "titleOnProps" prop and "editingOnProps" prop in `Title`.
 Go look in the React tools.
-- In the header, change the hardcoded text to this -\`{this.props.titleOnProps}`
+- In the header, change the `state.title` to this -\`{props.titleOnProps}`
+- In the conditional statement, change the `state.editing` to this -\`{props.editingOnProps}`

 #### Actions, actions types, and action creators
 11. Now we have our title from Redux rendering.
 Let's use the input to give us a way to update our Redux state tree, therefore letting us change the title